wiseman-timelord/Image-Gradio-Gguf/README.md

 A local python image generator from prompt using Qwen 3 Z-Image Engineer encoder and Z-Image Turbo.
 The program WiseMan-TimeLord probably should have done before doing other image based llm applications WiseMan-TimeLord have produced, this will be a simple image generation project, but eventually cover several encoders and image generation models.

 ### Requirements:
-- We will be programming to whatever is optimal between Python 3.11-3.13, and windows 10 22h2.
+- We will be programming towards Python ~3.12 and windows 10 22h2.
 - Vulkan 1.3 card is available with Vulkan 1.4 installed, but its on gpu 1 not gpu 0.
 On gpu 1 there is =>8GB. we are not using GPU 0, GPU 0 is for the monitors.
 When compiling for Vulkan we will also ensure to include cpu optimizations too, so its optimized for, Vulkan, F16C, AVX, AVX2, FMA, where possible.
 - CPU is aimed at zen 2 with AOCL installed. if cannot load to Vulkan.
 We compile CPU libraries/packages for F16C, AVX, AVX2, FMA, where possible.
 CPU will always use by default 85% threads on the CPU, where multi-thread will enhance performance during significant phases.
 Installer should detect the number of threads/cores during installation, and write this down to a key in ".\data\constants.ini". .
 - Libraries for encoder, possibly we could have llama.cpp vulkan, and stick that on the 8GB of vram on the passive secondary rx 470 (this is not hip, so stick to vulkan).